Privacy Policy

 If you object, we will no longer process your personal data unless we can demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms, or the processing serves to assert, exercise or defend legal claims.

-2. right to object to the processing of data for advertising purposes
+2. Right to object to the processing of data for advertising purposes

 In individual cases, we process your personal data for the purpose of direct advertising.
 You have the right to object at any time to the processing of personal data concerning you for the purpose of such advertising; this also applies to profiling insofar as it is associated with such direct advertising.